 So, what then is a main contributor of CO2 emissions?

-Buildings are one source - accounting for 38% of U.S. total CO2 emissions.
+Buildings are one source - accounting for 39% of U.S. total carbon dioxide emissions.
 Heating, cooling, lighting, powering and “watering” buildings sucks up 73% of electricity use and 13.6% of potable water consumption (15 trillion gallons/year) here in the United States.
 As a major fixture in our urban ecology, building design, development and maintenance stand out as key drivers for achieving climate action goals.

 The COP21 Global Climate Change Agreement reached in Paris, France calls for rapid reductions in greenhouse gas emissions, research for “negative emissions” technologies, and the creation of carbon sinks.
 To keep the rise in global temperature below 2°C, each city has the responsibility to develop low-carbon solutions best suited to local urban ecology.
 Each country has agreed to monitor, verify and publicly report greenhouse gas emission levels throughout the coming years.
 The 195 State Parties will reconvene every five years to evaluate progress and re-negotiate plans for ongoing and future policies and programs.